DevDockTools

 The Core Question: Why Does Format Choice Matter?

-Images account for 45-65% of a typical web page's total byte weight.
+Images account for a large share of a typical web page's total byte weight.
 Choosing between WebP and AVIF is not a theoretical exercise — it directly affects Largest Contentful Paint (LCP), the metric Google weights most heavily in Core Web Vitals.

-A real-world example: an e-commerce product page with 12 product images at 300KB each (JPEG) becomes:
+A real-world example: an e-commerce product page with a dozen product images served as JPEG can be substantially lighter once converted:

 Format Comparison at a Glance

-Browser support figures from caniuse.com as of May 2025.
+Browser support reflects caniuse.com data as of May 2025; check caniuse.com for current figures.

 Compression: Where AVIF Has a Real Edge